subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 37*

-Another very interesting perspective on why Residual Connections are so effective was provided by [Veit, Wilbur, Belongie] (https://arxiv.org/pdf/1605.06431.pdf).
+Another very interesting perspective on why Residual Connections are so effective was provided by [Veit, Wilbur, Belongie](https://arxiv.org/pdf/1605.06431.pdf).
 Instead of looking at the backward flow of gradients, the focused on the forward path of ResNet, and noted the following:

 - In a network with no Residual Connections, there exists only a single forward path and all data flows along it.
 However in a network with n Residual Connections, there exist $2^n$ forward paths.
 This is illustrated in Figure 37 for the case $n=3$.
 The 8 separate forward paths that exist in this network are shown in Part (b) of this figure.
 As a result, the network decisions are effectively made by all of these 8 forward paths, that are operating parallel.
 This is very much like what is done in the Ensemble method, in which multiple models operate in parallel to improve model accuracy.

 -  They furthermore showed that gradient flow in the backwards direction is dominated by a few shorter paths.
 This is illustrated in Figure 38 which has results for a network with 54 Residual Connections.
 Part (a) of this figure shows the distribution of the path lengths in this network, while Part (b) plots the gradient magnitudes.
 They further multiplied the gradient magnitudes with the number of pathlengths for a particular path, and and obtained the graph in Part (c).
 As can be seen the majority of the gradients are contributed by path lengths of 5 to 17, while the higher path lengths contribute no gradient at all.
-Fom this they concluded that in very deep networks with hundredsof layers, Residual Connections avoid the vanishing gradient problem by introducing short paths which can carry the gradient throughout the extent of these networks.
+Fom this they concluded that in very deep networks with hundreds of layers, Residual Connections avoid the vanishing gradient problem by introducing short paths which can carry the gradient throughout the extent of these networks.

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet49.png)